This is a preview of your story

 This marketing proposal presentation is used by many of our clients in the later stages of their sales cascade.

-Notice that it is personalized to a specific prospect, and addresses them by name.
+It can be easily personalized to a specific prospect to address them by name.

 It includes all the talking items you’ve covered with your prospect which are critical for them to make their buying decision.

-And most importantly, the presentation includes an e-signature box that lets the prospect seal the deal then and there.
+And most importantly, you can include an e-signature box that lets the prospect seal the deal then and there.

 Media kit